RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

 ## Main points for lecturers in brief

-  * From 02 December on, on-campus courses are no longer permitted until further notice.
-Teaching will exclusively take place online.
-One exception are classes and on-campus events where personal attendance is vital because the participants depend on special rooms (such as laboratories) or other special framework conditions (e.g. bedside teaching).
-Another exception are courses for first-year students in bachelor’s and state examination study programmes that have already started.
-In accordance with the previous regulations, examinations can still take place.
-Access to the library remains as is.
+  * As of 16 December, in-person courses are no longer allowed.
+From now on, all lectures for first-year students, which up until now had taken place on-campus, will also continue online.
+Laboratory placements, bedside teaching, trips, language courses and other similar in-persons activities have been cancelled until further notice.
+In early January 2021, there will be a decision whether in-person teaching will again be possible after 10 January or if the courses will have to continue online or – in cases there this is not possible – will have to be postponed.
+See sections „teaching and studying“ and „examinations“ for details.
+  * Access to ULB will also be restricted from 16 December.
+For detailed information on opening hours, the latest regulations and services available during the holiday season, please see the [ULB website](https://www.ulb.hhu.de/).
   * A simple face covering must be worn everywhere on HHU campus as well as all inside all buildings used by HHU.
-The only exceptions are for lecturers during their lectures, provided that the minimum distance of 1.5m to other persons can be maintained, and for employees in their own workspace, provided that the required hygiene measures (e.g. a minimum distance of 1.5m to other persons or separated by (acrylic) glass) can be maintained there.
+Please observe further specifications on the ‘employees’ website and in the ‘patient care’ sections.
   * Every Monday and Wednesday from 1:30pm to 2:30pm there is an [HHU Rocket.Chat](https://rocketchat.hhu.de/channel/elearning-sprechstunde)  in which the e-learning experts will answer any questions you might have about virtual learning.
 Feel free to post your questions there before the actual chat.
 For more information about virtual learning see [HHU‘s central e-learning website](https://www.elearning.hhu.de/en/).
-  * The main canteen (Mensa) in Universitätsstraße is currently still open every weekday from 11.30am – 2pm.
-You must book a seat no longer than 48 hours ahead [via the Studierendenwerk website](https://www.stw-d.de/) if you want to have lunch there.
-The Mensa, Café Uno and Mensa Süd will all close on 16 December.
-The ‘Cafeteria Süd’ closed on 11 December 2020.
+  * The Studierendenwerk has announced, that the main canteen (Mensa) in Universitätsstraße and all other cafés and canteens on HHU campus has closed on 16 December until further notice.
+For more information check the [Studierendenwerk website](https://www.stw-d.de).
   * The rectorate has adopted [ new regulations that specify the Corona Pandemic Ordinance](https://www.corona.hhu.de/fileadmin/redaktion/ZUV/Justitiariat/Amtliche_Bekanntmachungen/2020/2020_12_10_AB_66.pdf).
 These regulations provide more or less university-wide specification for topics such as flexible teaching and examination formats, withdrawal from examinations and additional attempts at taking an examination during the coronavirus pandemic.

-Last updated: 14 December 2020: Main points in brief;  11 December 2020:
+Last updated: 18 December 2020: Main points in brief;  dates; teaching and studying; examinations; contact tracing; resources and assistance for digital teaching.
-examinations.

 ## Lecturers